Brendon Hartley: Toro Rosso (2017–2018)

-On 16 November 2017 Hartley was confirmed by Toro Rosso as a full-time driver alongside Pierre Gasly for the season.
+On 16 November 2017, Hartley was confirmed by Toro Rosso as a full-time driver alongside Pierre Gasly for the season.
 Hartley scored points at the Azerbaijan Grand Prix with tenth, German Grand Prix with tenth again and the United States Grand Prix with his highest finish in ninth.
-He finished the season in nineteenth place, four places and 25 points behind his teammate, albeit with two more non-finishes.
+He finished the season in 19th place, four places and 25 points behind his teammate, albeit with two more non-finishes.

-On 26 November 2018 it was confirmed that Hartley would not continue with Toro Rosso for 2019.
+On 26 November 2018, it was confirmed that Hartley would not continue with Toro Rosso for 2019.
 He was replaced by Thai driver Alexander Albon.

 Ferrari (2019)

 On 4 February 2019, Scuderia Ferrari announced that Hartley would be one of their development drivers for the 2019 season, alongside former Manor and Sauber and current Formula E driver Pascal Wehrlein.

 Formula E

 Following his exit from Formula One, Hartley reunited with Porsche for testing ahead of the manufacturer's debut in the Formula E championship.
 In August 2019, it was announced he would make his debut in the 2019–20 season with GEOX Dragon Racing, partnering Nico Müller.

 Hartley left the Dragon Racing team with immediate effect in July 2020, having scored a lone top-ten finish at Diriyah.